Easy Homemade Fish Sticks

 • TOTAL

-Homemade fish sticks that are flaky and tender on the inside and crispy on the outside.
-Baking the fish on top of an oven-safe rack inset into a rimmed baking sheet helps to make the fish sticks extra crisp.
+Our family loves these homemade fish sticks!
+They are flaky and tender on the inside and crispy on the outside.
+We highly recommend baking the fish on top of an oven-safe rack inset into a rimmed baking sheet, which helps to make the fish sticks extra crispy.
 If you do not have one, bake the fish sticks directly on a baking sheet lined with parchment paper or a silicone baking mat and turn once during baking.

 You Will Need

-1 pound cod fillets, sliced crosswise into 1-inch strips
+1 pound (450g) cod fillets, sliced crosswise into 1-inch strips

 1 teaspoon onion powder